camunda/camunda-docs/docs/product-manuals/clients/java-client/index.md

 Let's go over this code snippet line by line:

-- First we declare a couple of variables to define the connection properties.
-These values can be taken from the connection info on the _Client Credentials_ page.
+1. First, we declare a few variables to define the connection properties.
+These values can be taken from the connection information on the **Client Credentials** page.
 Note that `clientSecret` is only visible when you create the client credentials.
-- Next we create the credentials provider for the OAuth protocol.
+2. Next, we create the credentials provider for the OAuth protocol.
 This is needed to authenticate your client.
-- Next we create the client passing in the address of the cluster we want to connect to as well as the credentials provider from the step above.
+3. Next, we create the client by passing in the address of the cluster we want to connect to and the credentials provider from the step above.
-- Finally, we send a test request to verify that the connection was established.
+4. Finally, we send a test request to verify the connection was established.

-See `io.camunda.zeebe.client.ZeebeClientBuilder` for a description of all available configuration properties.
+See **io.camunda.zeebe.client.ZeebeClientBuilder** for a description of all available configuration properties.

+[//]:# (Can we link to the location above?)

-Another, more compact, option is to pass in the connection settings via environment variables:
+Another—more compact—option is to pass in the connection settings via environment variables:

 ```bash
 export ZEEBE_ADDRESS='[Zeebe API]'